 Stopping for our first water fill, we meet a charming guy – retired from Oxford University.
 He lives in Oxford, and vacations on a perfect traditional narrowboat.
 It’s brightly painted with Roses and Castles on a brilliant turquoise background.

 Why Roses and Castles?
 I don’t know.
-I read a speculation that some of the early commercial canal men were Roma and brought the designs from central Europe.
+I read speculation that some of the early commercial canal men were Roma and brought the designs from central Europe.
 The castles do have a little Bavarian flair.
-The decoration included his water pails and striped poles and boat hooks.
+The decoration included his water pails and his striped poles and boat hooks.
 His brass was shining.

-We meet a fair number of single handers like him.
+We meet a fair number of single-handers like him.
 They have evolved clever ways to manage their long heavy boats by themselves.
-They will walk along the tow path leading the boat like a horse through the locks.
-In a long flight of locks, they will tie up the boat and ride a bicycle ahead and open 4 or 5 gates for themselves.
+They will walk along the towpath leading the boat like a horse through the locks.
+In a long flight of locks, they will tie up the boat and ride a bicycle ahead, and open 4 or 5 gates for themselves.

 There is an etiquette to canal life.
-You are considerate of one and other.
+You are considerate of one and another.
 The single-handers might open a few gates but not a lot.
 Other people are coming toward you.
 We learn to appreciate the culture.

 We find a mooring for the night near the Jolly Boatman.
 It’s a well-known canal-side pub on the southern edge of the tiny village of Thrupp.
 Depending on the weather you can eat inside or out.
 We eat a good meal in a charming room and later fall into bed.
 Tomorrow we will travel farther into the country.

 Some More Ideas for Your Trip to Oxford